Hyundai, union stuck in a marriage of inconvenience

-SEOUL Nov 9 It takes twice as long on average - over 28 hours - for Hyundai Motor Co to make a car in South Korea than in the United States, even though its domestic plants have far more workers for each production line.
+SEOUL It takes twice as long on average - over 28 hours - for Hyundai Motor Co (005380.KS) to make a car in South Korea than in the United States, even though its domestic plants have far more workers for each production line.

 Add in high wages, frequent industrial action and outdated facilities, and Hyundai's hourly labour costs per worker in South Korea, at 24,778 won ($22.26), are 16 percent higher than at its U.S. factories, and triple what they are in China.